19 Guaranteed Ways to Boost Your Energy

 Sneak in a brisk, 10-minute walk is one of the healthy ways to boost energy when you’re feeling sluggish.
 Often, people with fatigue have a decreased supply of adenosine diphosphate (ADP), an intracellular “messenger” involved in energy metabolism.
 Translation: There’s not enough “spark” in the engine.
 Jump-start it with a brief jaunt.

 Fatigue is often one of the first symptoms of dehydration, and if the only thing you’ve sipped all day is coffee and soft drinks, you’re likely dehydrated.
-The refreshing coldness will also serve as a virtual slap in the face.
+Keep a jug of water on hand to sip throughout the day.